Republic of Anguilla: Declaration of republic

 On 6 February 1969, Anguilla held a second referendum resulting in a vote of 1,739 to 4 against returning to association with Saint Kitts.
 The next day Anguilla declared itself an independent republic.

 Webster once again served as Chairman.
 A new British envoy, William Whitlock, arrived on 11 March 1969 with a proposal for a new interim British administration.
 He was quickly expelled at gunpoint.

 Restoration of British control

-On 19 March 1969, a contingent of 331 2nd Battalion, The Parachute Regiment, plus 30 London Metropolitan Police landed by helicopter on the island from 2 frigates, ostensibly to "restore order".
+On 19 March 1969, Operation Sheepskin began, which included a contingent of 331 2nd Battalion, The Parachute Regiment, plus 30 London Metropolitan Police landed by helicopter on the island from two frigates, ostensibly to "restore order".
 Webster fled the island, eventually addressing the General Assembly of the United Nations, arguing that Anguilla should have the right to self-determination.

 Tony Lee was dismissed, while Lord Caradon and Webster drew up a Seven Point Declaration.
 Effectively, Anguilla was allowed to secede from Saint Kitts and Nevis, although it was not until 19 December 1980 that Anguilla formally disassociated itself from Saint Kitts and became a separate British dependency.
 While Saint Kitts and Nevis went on to gain full independence from the UK in 1983, Anguilla remains a British overseas territory.